-DirecTV (DTV) and Dish Network Corp.
-(DISH) have received requests from the U.S. Justice Department about pricing contracts with television networks, part of a broader probe into whether pay-TV companies are squeezing out Internet-video rivals, according to three people with knowledge of the matter.
+DirecTV (DTV:US) and Dish Network Corp.
+(DISH:US) have received requests from the U.S. Justice Department about pricing contracts with television networks, part of a broader probe into whether pay-TV companies are squeezing out Internet-video rivals, according to three people with knowledge of the matter.

 The Justice Department sent civil investigative demands, which are similar to subpoenas, to DirecTV and Dish, the two largest U.S. satellite-TV providers, said the people, who asked not to be named because they lacked authority to talk publicly about the situation.

 The government is seeking information about so-called most- favored-nation provisions, which give pay-TV companies favorable pricing and terms, two of the people said.
 Regulators are concerned that the conditions are preventing smaller startups and Internet-video distributors from obtaining programming rights, according to the people.

 Information about the satellite providers’ terms will help the Justice Department learn more about the contracting practices of the industry, another person familiar with the situation said.
 The department also is investigating whether Comcast (CMCSA:US) Corp. and other cable companies are limiting competition from Internet-video providers -- a probe that was first reported by the Wall Street Journal earlier this month.